matrix-org/synapse/docs/usage/configuration/config_documentation.md

 log_config: "CONFDIR/SERVERNAME.log.config"
 ```
 ---
-# Ratelimiting
+## Ratelimiting ##
+Options related to ratelimiting in Synapse.

 Each ratelimiting configuration is made of two parameters:
-   - per_second: number of requests a client can send per second.
+   - `per_second`: number of requests a client can send per second.
-   - burst_count: number of requests a client can send before being throttled.
+   - `burst_count`: number of requests a client can send before being throttled.
 ---
 Config option: `rc_message`